omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

                 to a template variable (using the x:id XSWT attribute).
                 * W: accepts a string with the hover text for the control.
                 * R: returns the hover text as string.
+                * Other attributes:
+[options="compact"]
-                * ATTR: text : the content of the control
-                * ATTR: hoverText : the html formatted text displayed in the hover control
-                * ATTR: hoverMinimumWidth : the minimal width for the hover control
-                * ATTR: hoverMinimumHeight : the minimal height for the hover control
-                * ATTR: hoverPreferredWidth : the preferred width for the hover control
-                * ATTR: hoverPreferredHeight : the preferred height for the hover control
+                ** text : the content of the control ** hoverText : the html formatted text displayed in the hover control ** hoverMinimumWidth : the minimal width for the hover control ** hoverMinimumHeight : the minimal height for the hover control ** hoverPreferredWidth : the preferred width for the hover control ** hoverPreferredHeight : the preferred height for the hover control

 FileLink::      A control for displaying the name of a resource as a link.
 When clicked, it shows
                 the resource (opens Project Explorer and focuses it to the resource).
                 * W: accepts a string with the workspace path of the resource to be shown.
                 * R: returns the full workspace path of the resource.
+                * Other attributes:
+[options="compact"]
-                * ATTR: resourcePath : the full workspace path of the file
+                ** resourcePath : the full workspace path of the file

 FileChooser::   A control for selecting a file from the workspace.
 Implemented as a Composite with
                 a single-line Text and a Browse button.
                 * W: accepts a string with the workspace file name.
                 * R: returns the name of the selected file as a string from the workspace.
+                * Other attributes:
+[options="compact"]
-                * ATTR: fileName : the full workspace path of the selected file.
+                ** fileName : the full workspace path of the selected file.

 ExternalFileChooser::
                 A control for selecting a file from the filesystem.
 Implemented as a Composite with a single-line Text and a Browse button.
                 * W: accepts a string with the full file name.
                 * R: returns the name of the selected file as a string from the filesystem.
+                * Other attributes:
+[options="compact"]
-                * ATTR: fileName : the full filesystem path of the selected file.
+                ** fileName : the full filesystem path of the selected file.

 GateChooser::   A control for selecting a gate of a NED module type.
 If the module
                 exists, it lets the user select one of its gates from a combo;
                 if it doesn't, it lets the user enter a gate name.
                 * W: accepts strings with a gate name.
                 * R: returns the name of the selected gate as a string.
+                * Other attributes:
+[options="compact"]
-                * ATTR: gateName : the name of the selected gate
-                * ATTR: nedTypeName : the NED type whose gates should be enumerated.
+                ** gateName : the name of the selected gate ** nedTypeName : the NED type whose gates should be enumerated.
-                * ATTR: gateFilter : type filter for the enumerated gates.
+                ** gateFilter : type filter for the enumerated gates.
 Expects a binary OR (|) of the following values: `GateChooser.INPUT, GateChooser.OUTPUT, GateChooser.INOUT, GateChooser.VECTOR,
                   GateChooser.SCALAR`.